-In order to remove the possibility of conflict of interest, those responsible for preparing the Poultry Welfare Standards should only include those who represent animals and their interests.
+In order to remove the possibility of conflict of interest, those responsible for preparing the legislation and any corresponding standards should only include those who represent animals and their interests.
 There should be no place for those who profit from the exploitation of these animals.
-To give representatives of the animal industries any say in the standards would continue the conflict of interest that occurs in the current ineffective process of setting animal welfare standards.
+To give representatives of the animal industries any say would continue the conflict of interest that occurs in the current ineffective process of setting animal welfare standards.